 Do you know what your customers (really) think about your business?
 Or do you just think you know?
-Having a ‘pretty good idea’ or even a ‘solid guess’ is not cutting it.
-Instead, you should be relying on real intelligence obtained by … wait for it … asking your customers!
+Having a “pretty good idea” or even a “solid guess” is not gonna cut it.
+Instead, you should rely on real intelligence obtained by … wait for it … asking your customers!

 Agreed, the solution is simple.
 The best solutions often are.
 But, despite it being very straightforward, many businesses fail, forget, or cannot be bothered to ask their customers about their experience.
 These businesses miss out on valuable insights that could set them apart from the competition.

 Other companies do in fact ask but then fail to acknowledge or otherwise act on the feedback.
 Which is worse: Not asking, or not listening?

 We all know that positive feedback is much easier to listen to and act upon than negative feedback.
 We are affirmed that what we are doing is excellent, and we can pat ourselves on the back.
 What a great day at the office.
 Perhaps somebody even made a cake.

 Negative feedback, on the other hand, ruins the vibe like a dark cloud on a nice summer’s day.
 While you can hope the cloud will pass without spilling a drop, hopes and wishes do not make negative feedback go away, nor do they make the underlying problem disappear.

 The Value of Customer Feedback